-The Planning Director, or Planning Director's designee, may authorize, upon application, variances from (1) the buffer requirements on parcels that existed on or before December 1, 1985, in order to repair, replace, or install septic systems for the applicable zoning district, and (2) developed woodland clearing limits on lots greater than one-half acre up to one acre.
+The Planning Director, or Planning Director's designee, may authorize, upon application, variances from (1) the buffer requirements on parcels that existed on or before December 1, 1985, in order to repair, replace, or install septic systems for the applicable zoning district when there is tree clearing, and (2) developed woodland clearing limits on lots greater than one-half acre up to one acre.
 At the Director's discretion, any variance of this nature may be submitted to the Board of Appeals for approval.